Electronically-controlled one- and two-qubit gates for transmon quasicharge qubits: Dynamics

 To perform an $R_{X}$ gate using this system, one would begin by initialising the state $\ket{\tilde{\psi}_{0}} \otimes \ket{\Omega}$ (we will not be concerned with the question of how this preparation is made).
 Next, we send a DC signal through the gate voltage $V$ to control the tunnelling potential $w(t)$ such that

-Here, the amplitude $w$ should be much larger than the qubit energy gap $E_{01}$ so that we may ignore the first, Zeeman-type term in \cref{eq:projected-mt-hamiltonian} ($E_{01}$ is generically small).
+Here, the amplitude $w$ should be much larger than the qubit energy gap $E_{01}$ so that we may ignore the first, Zeeman-type term in \cref{eq:projected-mt-hamiltonian} (Alternatively, we could change to a rotating frame to remove the Zeeman-type term).
 This DC signal effects a unitary transformation on the MT qubit given by

 a single-qubit $R_{X}$-gate for an arbitrary rotation angle controlled by the duration of the DC pulse $t_{\rm gate}$.